OCT Intravascular Imaging

 “When we use the OCT workflow (MLD MAX), we make better decisions initially by analyzing the plaque morphology and determining appropriate vessel prep as well as selecting the appropriate stent length and diameter.
 By doing this, we are less likely to have to do post-PCI optimization because we are doing it right the first time.
 This often leads to improved procedural efficiency.”

-— JASON WOLLMUTH, INTERVENTIONAL CARDIOLOGIST
+— DR. JASON WOLLMUTH, INTERVENTIONAL CARDIOLOGIST

 OCT Workflow MLD MAX